spencertipping/tau/doc/Gamma.md

 ## Multi-Φ Γ abstraction
 The primary goal here is to unify all {γ : Φ} into a single addressible space with appropriate allowances for temporary connection drops and unsecured linkages.
 The end result is that you don't need to think about Φ boundaries at all; γs can communicate freely across an apparently uniform address space.
+(See below for security-related exceptions.)

 This involves four parts in practice: